open-component-model/MPAS/docs/concepts/product-description.md

       rules:
         name: string # resource name
         version: string # resource version
         componentReference: # (optional) if provided the resource is retrieved from this component
-        name: string
       readme:
         name: string # resource name
         version: string # resource version
         componentReference: # (optional) if provided the resource is retrieved from this component
-        name: string
     validation: # (required)
       name: string # resource name
       version: string # resource version